Tokugawa Ieyasu: Conflict with Hideyori

-Final year & death
+Final year and death

 After the conflict with Toyotomi Hideyori, Ieyasu implemented the Buke shohatto code, which stated that each daimyo lord was only allowed to possess one castle.

 In 1616, Tokugawa Ieyasu died at the age of 73.
 The cause of death is thought to have been cancer or syphilis.
 The first Tokugawa shōgun was posthumously deified with the name Tōshō Daigongen (東照大權現), the "Great Gongen, Light of the East".
 (A Gongen is believed to be a buddha who has appeared on Earth in the shape of a kami to save sentient beings).
 In life, Ieyasu had expressed the wish to be deified after his death to protect his descendants from evil.
 His remains were buried at the Gongens' mausoleum at Kunōzan, Kunōzan Tōshō-gū (久能山東照宮).
 Many people believe that after the first anniversary of his death, his remains were reburied at Nikkō Shrine, Nikkō Tōshō-gū (日光東照宮), and that his remains are still there.
 Neither shrine has offered to open the graves, and the location of Ieyasu's physical remains is still a mystery.
 The mausoleum's architectural style became known as gongen-zukuri, that is gongen-style.

 He was first given the Buddhist name Tosho Dai-Gongen (東照大權現), then, after his death, it was changed to Hogo Onkokuin (法號安國院).
 During this time, the chief physician who cared for him, Sotetsu Katayama, diagnosed Ieyasu with stomach cancer.
 However, Ieyasu misinterpreted Katayama's diagnosis of his illness as a tapeworm infestation.
 Thus, he did not take the medicine Sotetsu had prepared, and instead continued his own method of therapy which he believed could cure his perceived tapeworm problem.
 This resulted in Ieyasu's health continually deteriorating.

 Although his son, Hidetada, also warned him about his medical method, this only served to anger Ieyasu, who arrogantly overvalued his own knowledge in the medical field.
 This conflict over his medical care ended when Ieyasu exiled Sotetsu to the Shinshu Takashima Domain.

 At the time of his death, Ieyasu had an estimated personal wealth of about 4 million koku, which extended to 8 million koku for the total of the Tokugawa clan.
 He also possessed about 42 tons of gold as the Tokugawa shogunate had implemented the centralization of gold and silver mine ownership, unlike previous eras of government in Japan, in which possession of mine ownership was managed by local lords through the shogunate authorization.

 The Tokugawa shogunate would rule Japan for the next 260 years.